sporkupine/Paducah-Coffee-Site/README.md

 Developing a new site for Paducah Coffee Company, with e-commerce functionality and a blog.
 More utility to be added as I think of it.
 ## TODO:
-- use pipes to change the date output of the blog posts
 - Connect to a Firebase backend for authentication as well as product/cart storage as well as blog post storage.
   - users should be able to 'favorite' certain products
   - look into having 'admin' authorized accounts